Have you a new baby? First of all congratulations!!! We have some suggestions and tips for things to do with baby in Dublin.

 The Museum of Decorative Arts & History, Dublin 7, is also a buggy friendly museum with a café.

 The majority of swimming pools and leisure centres in Dublin hold dedicated times for parent and infant swims.

 Water Babies is a multi-award programme teaches babies of all abilities from birth to four years on a progressive, structured 40-week course which is designed to make the most of a baby’s natural affinity with water, whilst teaching confidence and safety techniques.
 Water Babies teach in swimming pools across Dublin.

 Aquababies aim to teach parents/carers the correct method to teach their child to swim.
 They teach basic water safety and confidence techniques and use nursery songs in the toddler classes to engage the children and provide positive associations with swimming.

 Do keep an eye on our events pages, there are regular events for new parents across Dublin, including new parent coffee mornings in certain department stores, showings and screenings.

-Have you got a favourite thing to do with your new baby?
+Have you got a favourite thing to do with your new baby in Dublin?
 Share it with us in the comments below.